Dorcey Applyrs: Albany Common Council

-Applyrs was a political newcomer when she first ran for the Albany Common Council in 2013.
+Applyrs was a political newcomer when she first ran for the Albany Common Council for ward 1 in 2013.
 She had initially dismissed the thought of running for office until receiving a call asking her to run.
 She was endorsed by her predecessor, Dominick Calsolaro, whose support helped establish her reputation as a ward leader.
 She was elected in 2013 and re-elected in 2017, representing the 1st Ward.
 This was the first elected office she held.

 During her time on the council, Applyrs identified a lack of resources as a major challenge, describing the role as a "part-time position with full-time responsibility" where 15 members shared a single staffer.
 Her first major piece of legislation passed was to make city parks tobacco-free.
 She also focused on building relationships between police and communities of color, worked on the "Fight for 15" movement, and was one of the first to voice concerns about crude oil tanker trains near homes in the South End.
 She successfully advocated for the creation of Quazhire Way (also cited as Qazir Sutherland), a street designation honoring a young boy killed by a car, and for lowering the speed limit on that section of South Pearl Street.

 In 2019, Applyrs was working with Common Council president Corey Ellis to establish an equity agenda for Albany.
 She also led the Young Women & Girls Empowerment Summit at Albany Law School and participated with the Young Elected Officials Network Women's Conference.
+She was succeeded by Sonia Frederick.

 City auditor

-In 2020, Applyrs became Albany's city auditor.
-She served as the city's chief auditor until her mayoral run.
+On January 1, 2020, Applyrs was appointed Albany's city auditor by Mayor Kathy Sheehan, succeeding Sue Rizzo.
+She served as the city's chief auditor until launching her mayoral campaign, after which Sam Fein succeeded her as auditor.
+In 2021, Applyrs reported that the city had paid more than $1 million to settle police misconduct claims since 2015.
+In 2025, she commissioned a review examining the state of housing in the city from January 2015 to November 2025.
+The audit found that the share of the city's young professional population had declined by 4%, while the senior population had increased by roughly the same amount.
+It also identified an overall shortage of approximately 6,350 housing units, primarily affecting households earning less than $35,000 and more than $75,000 annually.
+Then-incumbent Mayor Kathy Sheehan responded to the audit, stating that "inclusionary zoning is not having its intended effect" and highlighting concerns about "higher rents, no new-market housing construction" and the need for "rehabilitation of our vacant housing."

+Reflecting on her tenure as auditor, Applyrs noted that the city worked with a third-party law firm to conduct its fiscal audits.
+She said she did not believe she had been kept in the dark about the potential risks to Albany's budget, but pointed to the city code, which did not grant the auditor access to certain relevant data.